 If you are a parent in Minnesota, please be aware of the many family education programs available to you and your family.
 A simple search for “Parenting Classes MN” can give you in seconds resources such as parenting classes in Minnesota, parenting support groups, and workshops for families struggling with divorce or separation.

 Because parenting is such a personal topic, you may feel nervous or embarrassed to ask for help.
 With the number of resources and communities out there however, you should embrace new ideas and group sessions.

 We work with families dealing with an array of different family law issues and are able to tailor our experience and knowledge to your case.
 We want the best outcome for your family and often services such as parenting classes or mediation are a step in the right direction.

 Please contact our St Paul family law office if you have a case you would like to discuss with one of our attorneys.
 651-222-6341.

 Indian Child Welfare Act (ICWA) is a federal law which protects Indian children who are members or eligible members of a federally recognized tribe.
 The law allows the child’s tribe to be involved in the child’s case to help keep the community stable and to help eliminate the removal of children from their homes and then placing them in public and private agencies.
 The tribe may intervene in the case and petition the case be moved to the tribal court.

 To find more information on the ICWA law please visit their website here: http://www.nicwa.org/Indian_Child_Welfare_Act/faq/

 The alimony amount, how it should be paid, and for how long are up to the judge hearing your case.
 One of the main reasons for alimony is to ensure the same standard of life can continue for both parties after a divorce or separation.

 For more information please visit our Alimony page.
 We Allen have successfully worked with clients during divorce and separation proceedings in Minnesota.
-Contact us today for a free consultation regarding your family law dispute.
+Contact us today for a consultation regarding your family law dispute.

 View our attorney profiles here.